The vital importance of having a regular blood pressure check

 Maintaining good health and having a regular blood pressure check should be a priority for everyone and is a crucial aspect of overall health and wellbeing.
 Often referred to as the “silent killer,” high blood pressure can have serious consequences if left unchecked.

+Having a regular blood pressure check serves as an integral part of preventive healthcare.
 Having a routine blood pressure check helps to identify potential issues early on and enables prompt intervention, reducing the risk of serious complications such as heart disease, stroke, kidney problems, and vision loss.
 By monitoring blood pressure, individuals gain valuable insights into their cardiovascular health and can take appropriate measures to maintain or improve it.
 Lifestyle modifications, including dietary changes, exercise, stress reduction, and medication, if necessary, can be initiated early to manage blood pressure effectively.

 Blood pressure is the force exerted by circulating blood against the walls of blood vessels.
 It consists of two measurements: systolic pressure (the force when the heart contracts) and diastolic pressure (the force when the heart rests between beats).
 Blood pressure is typically recorded as systolic over diastolic pressure – for example, 120/80 mmHg.
 High blood pressure, also known as hypertension, often shows no symptoms.
 Individuals can have dangerously elevated blood pressure for years without knowing it.